Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

 You can go to YouTube, and look up your specific GPU/CPU/Memory and try to squeeze a bit more out.
 I was able to safely undervolt and overclock my GPU, and give my CPU a slight bump.
 However, my Memory didn't win the "Silicon Lottery", and I can only use the normal BIOS EXPO/DOCP boost.
+Any time you experiment with overclocking and undervolting your components, always err to a conservative setting.

 ---